How to Ensure High School & College Students Get All the Credit They Deserve

 Yes.
 The steps are essentially the same, but each private high school will have its own method of evaluating transfer credits.
 Religiously affiliated high schools, in particular, may have special course requirements that incoming students will have to catch up on.

+Do college-level courses from an online high school transfer to college?
 Usually.
 Most colleges, for instance, accept credits earned after scoring a 4 or a 5 on an Advanced Placement exam (regardless of whether the student took the preparatory course).
 Additionally, some online high schools, such as Stanford Online High School, are affiliated with colleges and universities.
 The college-level courses you take at such schools will at least transfer to that same college.
 But, again, colleges have full discretion over the credits they accept.